Student Travel Grants

 - Faculty mentors can obtain Travel Cards (open in Internet Explorer) for use in charging travel expenses to reduce students' out-of-pocket expenses.

 - Prior to travel, read and understand the Student Travel Regulations.
-If you have questions about student travel, contact the Assistant to the Vice President of Student Life (not OSRCA).
+If you have questions about student travel, contact the Assistant to the Vice President of Student Affairs (not OSRCA).

 - If a cash advance is requested, the Cash Advance Form must be submitted to Linda Sanders for signature (by campus mail at Box T-0460).
 In order to obtain the cash advance, the signed Cash Advance form must be delivered by the student to the Cashier (in the Administration building) immediately prior to departing for the conference.